SCCA Continental Championship for Formula B/C Race

 - Brabham BT29 (William D "Bill" Roland): William D "Bill" Roland bought a new Brabham BT29 for SWDiv Formula B racing in 1970.
 The car was one of the last built and was new in July 1970.
 He scored two second placed finishes in Nationals in 1970, both times at Texas World Speedway, but narrowly failed to qualify for the Run-Offs, He later crashed the car heavily at Road Atlanta requiring a new frame, In 1973, Roland sold the rebuilt car plus its original frame to Mike Calvert after which its hstory is unknown.
 A car with this number was advertised by Brad Balles in 2007 and sold to Dean Butler.

 - Brabham BT29 (Allan Lader): This early chassis number would have raced in 1969 but its first owner is still unknown.
 Working backwards from its modern ownership, it would have been the black-and-yellow BT29 raced by Allan Lader (Gresham, OR), until Lader got a new 1970-spec BT29 in July.
 The older car was sold to Ron Householder (Portland, OR) and raced by him in SCCA, CASC and ICSCC events in 1971, 1972 and 1973.
-Householder sold it to someone in Los Angeles in 1974 but says he bought it back a year later for its engine, and sold the rolling chassis to Bill Hill (Olympia, WA).
+Householder sold it to Paul Anderson (Huntington Beach, CA) who entered it for Pete Halsmer in SCCA events in 1974.
+Then to Bill Hill (Olympia, WA) in March 1975.
 Hill drove this car, mainly in ICSCC events, for many seasons.
-Later history withheld.
+Retained by Hill until his death.
+It was sold by his widow to David Irwin (Evergreen, CO) in December 2017.

 - Brabham BT29 (Roy Maze): Roy Maze (Alvin, TX), owner of local car dealer Royal Dodge Inc, won the 1970 Southwest Division SCCA Formula B title in a Brabham BT29, amassing 33 pts over the season.
 He scored a second place early in the season but won at Texas International Speedway in July, just a week after crashing out of his only Pro appearance at Dallas International Motor Speedway, and went on to win two of the remaining three Nationals.
 He was entered for the Run-Offs but did not appear.